Suddenly discovering your pipes have burst and you've got a flood of water in your home can be a nightmare scenario.

 Lag outdoor taps – if you have an outdoor tap, put a protective covering around the taps and any exposed pipes.
 Make sure you don't have a garden hose attached to the tap.

-If you're going to be away when the temperature is set to be very cold, it's worth keeping a low level of heating on in your home too, as this can help reduce the risk of pipes freezing and bursting.
+If you're going to be away when the temperature is set to be very cold, keep a low level of heating on in your home as this can help reduce the risk of pipes freezing and bursting.